r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 11. Rank Math Comes with 10+ FREE Module.

 == Changelog ==

+= 1.0.35.2 [Nov 14, 2019] =
+* Added a condition to prevent the ratings from showing on WooCommerce & Easy Digital Download pages

 = 1.0.35.1 [Nov 14, 2019] =
 * Added an option to show Snippet reviews before and after the content on the frontend for the allowed types